adrabenche/pricecaster-v2/README.md

  N            payload
  --------------------------------------< hashed/signed body ends here.
 ```
-## Pricekeeper V2 App
+## Pricecaster Onchain App

-The Pricekeeper V2 App mantains a record of product/asset symbols (e.g ALGO/USD, BTC/USDT) indexed by keys of tuple `(productId,priceId)` and a byte array encoding price and metrics information.
-As the original Pyth Payload is 150-bytes long and it wouldn't fit in the value field for each key, the Pricekeeper contract converts on-the-fly the payload to a more compact form, discarding unneeded information.
+The Pricecaster App mantains a record of product/asset symbols (e.g ALGO/USD, BTC/USDT) indexed by keys of ASA IDs and a byte array encoding price and metrics information.
+As the original Pyth Payload is 150-bytes long and it wouldn't fit in the value field for each key, the Pricecaster contract converts on-the-fly the payload to a more compact form, discarding unneeded information.

-The Pricekeeper V2 App stores the following stateful information:
+The Pricecaster App stores the following stateful information:

 * `coreId`:  The accepted Wormhole Core application Id.

-The Pricekeeper V2 App will allow storage to succeed only if the transaction group contains:
+The Pricecaster app will allow storage to succeed only if the transaction group contains:

 * Sender is the contract creator.
 * Calls/optins issued with authorized appId (Wormhole Core).